A word from our Founder Falk:

 Quitting karting didn’t mean I could live without some quick driving.
 It wasn’t even two weeks after taking delivery of my first car, a MINI Cooper S, that I took it to the Nordschleife.
 From there, I started modifying the car slightly and ultimately switching to the MINI JCW GP (R53) that I’m still driving today.

-Being an avid track day visitor over the last 10 years, the idea of switching sides and organising my own grew more and more in 2018.
+Being an avid track day visitor since then, the idea of switching sides and organising my own grew more and more in 2018.
 By the time 2019 rolled around and New Year's resolutions were due, I promised myself that the first track day is going to happen latest during the second half of this year.

-At the end of 2018, I also suggested my wife to join me on a quick 'Touristenfahrten' stint on the Nürburgring GP circuit.
+At the end of 2018, I also suggested my wife Leyla to join me on a quick 'Touristenfahrten' stint on the Nürburgring GP circuit.
 It was her first time on the track, it was raining, we were sliding a lot and she loved it.
-After we came home she pushed me, even more, to get GP Days working and became a valuable partner and support to get the entire company going.
+After we came home she pushed me, even more, to get GP Days working and from the onset became a valuable partner and support to get the entire project going.
+Especially as she is taking care of the entire operations of our project, be it the accounting side, marketing or managing the contact to the race tracks across Europe.

 Follow us on our social media channels and especially join our Facebook Group to stay up to date with what’s going on at GP HQ and don’t miss our latest offers!